St George Church, Gloucester: History

-The Vicarage
+Vicarage

-The Vicarage is a modern, four bedroom detached home located on Grange Road, to the north-east of the church.
+The vicarage is a modern, four-bedroom detached home located on Grange Road, to the north-east of the church.

 Parish of St George

 The population of the parish is approximately 9,600.
 It includes parts of Podsmead and Lower Tuffley, with the A38 going through the middle of the parish.
 It is in the twenty-five percent of the most deprived parishes in England and is the tenth most deprived parish in the Diocese of Gloucester.